FurkanKovan/drive-clone-furkankovan/README.md

 16. Add an onboarding page, check if user is signed in, if user has no drive create a new one with default folders
 17. Prevent users to access unauthorized folders for them
 18. Add disclaimer to footer
+19. Add new functionality, create, rename and delete folders